Israel talks tough in row over 'hostile' remarks by Orange CEO

 Unmoved, Netanyahu instructed the Israeli ambassador in Paris not to accept a request by Richard to meet, diplomatic sources said.
 “If he wants to explain, he can come to Israel to do so,” one source quoted Netanyahu as saying.

+On Monday, an Orange spokesman said Richard welcomed the invitation and opportunity to clear up what he said was a misunderstanding.

+“He will go to Israel soon and will provide all the necessary clarifications to end this controversy and reaffirm the group’s commitment,” said the spokesman.

-In a speech later on Sunday to a conference hosted by the Jerusalem Post, Netanyahu described Richard’s actions as part of “an orchestrated global campaign to delegitimize Israel”.
+Netanyahu, in a speech later on Sunday to a conference hosted by the Jerusalem Post, described Richard’s actions as part of “an orchestrated global campaign to delegitimise Israel”.

 “His subsequent words of admiration for Israel clearly don’t square with the unequivocally hostile remarks he made in Cairo,” Netanyahu said.